straversi/easy-gallery/README.md

 The aim is extreme simplicity.
 To have a working gallery, include the script `easy-gallery-min.js`, give each image you want in a gallery a custom class, and include a single line of javascript to set everything up.
 That's it.
 It's not big, ugly, or in your way.

+Compare this to PhotoSwipe, which is 54.0KB minified, and requires the developer to include ~20 lines of HTML and ~10 lines of JS to initialize a gallery.

 ## Usage

 The parameter `true` in the constructor specifies that I'm taking advantage of Imgur's url sizing format.